Why do organizations use Nonviolent Crisis Intervention® training?

 How many Certified Instructors should we have?

 This depends on your organization’s goals and size.
 The more Instructors you have on staff, the more experts you have to train other employees, problem solve, review policies, debrief incidents, and help staff prevent future incidents from occurring at all.
 Having the right number of Instructors also helps you manage turnover with fewer bumps in the road.
 And of course a group home with 12 staff, a school district with 1,500 personnel, and a hospital system with 200,000 employees will all have different needs.
 Want help determining how many Instructors will benefit your organization?
-We’re here to help you!
+Get in touch!

 How do we determine which staff to train?